 As we approached the half way mark snow conditions on the ridgeline changed from soft to hard, wind packed powder, as expected at higher elevations.
 Time to pull out the ski crampons to up the grip factor, and combined with the mellow gradient we continued a very enjoyable walk, with great views in all directions.

 The next section of the climb was a good reminder regarding which tools are best for certain conditions.
 As we approached the top 1/3 of the mountain, it became necessary to skirt down and around the ridgeline, across a bumpy and slippery crust layer, before climbing back up to the ridge.
-A huge difference, for me at least, was now apparent in the difference between touring on a splitboard vs skis: hard boots.
-Attempting to sidehill on a splitboard setup in soft snowboard boots was making it somewhat tricky to keep uphill edge(s) engaged into the snow – especially on a bumpy crust layer which breaks easily underfoot.
+One big difference between touring on a splitboard vs skis was now apparent: hard boots.
+Sidehilling on a splitboard setup in soft snowboard boots can make it somewhat tricky to keep uphill edge(s) engaged into the snow – especially on a bumpy crust layer which breaks easily underfoot.

 After 20 minutes of slow progress and a couple of very exciting kick turns it was time to take the split off and hike the remaining section around and up to the ridge.
 Even this proved tricky given the crusty surface: thanks Joel for the whippet!
 Boot crampons and an axe are always worth having on hand, even on very warm spring days when you think you won’t need them!
 Many Japanese snowboarders prefer snowshoes when heading uphill, and these would also have been a good option, making it easier to tackle the steeper gradient and rough, variable surface.

 Once back up on the ridgeline it was smooth sailing again, with snow conditions improving greatly as we made our way up the leeward side towards the peak in soft snow.
 After spending many days at Asahidake enjoying the views and great powder, it was great to finally look down from the top and get a new perspective on a place I knew well.